Quantarallax/TheFragments/README.md

 ## In Three Parts with pseudo-pixel graphics

 * Part one is fully playable.
-* Part two is a bit convoluted.
+* Part two is a bit convoluted, though fully playable.
-* Part three is unfinished.
+* Part three is unfinished, and was where I realised bigger doesn't necessarily mean better.
+It ran away from me.

 Have fun!